YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As a DevOps
 In order to be able to quickly share the current issues data in google calendar format I wanto to be able to issue a single shell call for copying the current items data to google calenda by specifying the tables to be published for the items having set start_time and stop_time attributes.

+### 3.7.
+Metadata handling
+As a DevOps
+In order to be able to programatically manage all aspects of my data I wanto to have a single entry point to manage the meta data per tables , colums and UI elements so that even a table, column or whatever object is not popullated in the meta still there will be default values for it usable by the application